NationalSecurityAgency/emissary/README.md

 #### Linux or MacOSX operating system

 Currently, developing and running natively on Windows is not supported.
-Use a virtualized Linux OS if you on windows.
+Use a virtualized Linux OS if you are using windows.

 In terms of Linux distributions, the two most widely used on the Emissary codebase are CentOS 6.X and Ubuntu 12.X.